Sturdy-Statistics/bailey/README.md

 - Public key embedded in the application at build time
 - Used **only** for recovery and “belt-and-suspenders” encryption

-This key allows recovery even if the server’s encrypted keychain is lost or corrupted.
+This key can recover an intact encrypted server keychain without its TPM-bound password.
+It can also recover `encrypt-critical` ciphertext directly if the server keychain is lost.

 ### 2. Server keychain (encrypted at rest)